BlackDice/scent/readme.md

 	engine.addSystem sInput

 Above method supports only single system passed in.
 You have to call it for each system separately.
-For the sake of simplicity, there is also `addSystems` method which expects array of system initializers.
+For the sake of simplicity, there is also `addSystems` method which accepts array of system initializers.

 	engine.addSystems [sInput, sDisply, sMovement]